GLOBAL MARKETS-Shares, oil rise after weak data backs ECB rate cut

 Cardillo said earnings continue to surprise to the upside for the most part, so enthusiasm for equities continues to grow.

-Of the 174 companies in the S&P 500 index that have reported first-quarter results, 68.4 percent have beat analysts’ expectations, according to Thomson Reuters data through Wednesday morning.
+More than 68.9 percent of S&P 500 companies that have reported results so far have beat expectations, according to Thomson Reuters data through Tuesday morning.
 Since 1994, 63 percent have surpassed estimates on average, while the beat rate is 67 percent over the past four quarters.

-British insurer Standard Life and Portuguese retailer Jeronimo Martins led gainers, surging 8.0 percent and 6.8 percent, respectively, after announcing strong first-quarter numbers.

-Brent crude rose above $101 a barrel as U.S. stocks of gasoline declined, but gains were checked by the prospect of slower growth and fuel demand in major economies.
+Brent crude rose toward $101 a barrel, taking a cue from strong equity markets, but gains were capped by the U.S. and German data, which indicated slower growth and fuel demand in major economies.

 “It’s an unusual situation in that bad economic news is good news for markets because it implies more easing by the central banks,” said Olivier Jakob, analyst at Petromatrix in Zug, Switzerland.